wamp-proto/wamp-proto/rfc/text/advanced/ap_session_resumption.md

 Fired when a session is attached to a transport.
 This SHOULD fired BEFORE `wamp.session.on_join`, if it is a new session, or fired when a client resumes a session.
+The event payload consists of a single positional argument, `session|id`, the session ID of the attached session.

-##### wamp.session.on_detatch
+##### wamp.session.on_detach

-Fired when a session is detatched from a transport.
+Fired when a session is detached from a transport.
-This SHOULD fired AFTER `wamp.session.on_attach`, if the session is closing, or fired when a client detatches from a session.
+This SHOULD fired AFTER `wamp.session.on_attach`, if the session is closing, or fired when a client detaches from a session.
+The event payload consists of a single positional argument, `session|id`, the session ID of the detached session.

 #### Feature Announcement

-Because of the non-
+Because of the requirement for a *Client* to handle servers denying a request to create a resumable *Session*, clients that implement this Advanced Profile feature will operate backwards-compatibly with non-implementing *Servers*.

 Support for the Session Resumption Meta Events MUST be announced by the *Broker*: